Russell Sage College logo

 Key Highlights

-• Founded in 1916 by suffragist Margaret Olivia Slocum Sage to empower women through practical and liberal arts education.
+• Founded in 1916 by suffragist Margaret Olivia Slocum Sage, dedicated to women's independence.

-• Motto: "Esse Scire Facere" (To Be.
+• Motto: "Esse Scire Facere" — To Be.
 To Know.
-To Do.) reflects its holistic approach to education.
+To Do., reflecting a holistic educational approach.

-• A private, co-educational institution serving 2,790 students across two campuses in Albany and Troy, NY.
+• Current enrollment of 2,790 students across two co-educational campuses in Albany and Troy, New York.

-• Planning a strategic merger with Albany College of Pharmacy and Health Sciences, set to complete by Fall 2027.
+• Undergoing a strategic merger with Albany College of Pharmacy and Health Sciences, planned for completion by Fall 2027.

 Timeline